mjarkk/go-git-http-credentials-helper/README.md

 > Why all this if you can just use a pty?

 Mostly because of Windows.
-Windows does have a dll to create a PTY but there are no inplementations yet and i would need to included the ddl because a lot of users don't have the ddl.
+Windows does have a dll to create a PTY but there are no inplementations yet and i would need to included the dll because a lot of users don't have the dll.
 Also PTY support on the Windows 10 subsystem *(linux on windows)* as non-root user is completely broken.
 Beside all of that this is the offical way to do these kinds of things with git so..